johno/pixyll/consulting.md

    We know every business has unique demands.
 You also have your own vision, wants, and needs to worry about.
 </h2>

 Thankfully, Business Initiative is proud to offer consulting services to answer your burning questions.
-We’ll come up with an easy to follow, step-by-step plan of action tailored to your specific goals to fast-track your registration process.
+We’ll come up with an easy to follow, step-by-step plan of action tailored to your specific goals to fast-track your registration.

 Unfortunately, most people find themselves stuck in the idea stage.